AFL Sydney: AFL Sydney: 2009 - Present

-2018
+115th birthday season

 In 2018 AFL Sydney celebrated 115 years of senior football in Sydney, since the 'NSW Australian Football Association' was formed in 1903.
 In season 2018 the Camden Cats were promoted to the Men's Premier Division to again bring the number of clubs in Sydney's top flight back to 10 after Campbelltown Blues withdrew at the conclusion of the 2014 season.
 AFL Sydney continues to grow with thirteen Divisions across men's, women's, U19s and Masters Football.